©2016 The Brotherhood Synagogue 28 Gramercy Park South, New York, NY 10003 Main Tel: (212) 674-5750 Nursery School: (212) 995-9867

 Social Action Committee

-The Social Action Committee coordinates activities associated with the Hebrew expression - tikkun olam - the healing and repairing of our world.
-Endeavoring to meet needs in a variety of ways, the committee organizes our homeless shelter during winter months, runs clothing, food, book, and blood drives, arranges for visits to area cemeteries for those in need of transportation, and provides educational programs on a variety of subjects including veterans issues, hunger, healing and visiting the sick, the environment, and more.
+Embodying the Hebrew expression - tikkun olam - the healing and repairing of our world, the Social Action Committee organizes our homeless shelter during winter months, runs clothing, food, book, and blood drives, arranges for visits to area cemeteries for those in need of transportation, and provides educational programs on a variety of subjects including veterans issues, hunger, healing and visiting the sick, the environment, and more.

 Special Events Committee